-In order to provide notice of your ownership of a trademark, after a trademark has been formally registered, the trademark holder may utilize the symbol ® to reflect the formal registration.
-Prior to that time, the trademark should be designated "TM" (for "trademark") or "SM" (for "service mark"), with no suggestion that it has been formally registered.
+After a trademark has been formally registered, In order to provide notice of ownership of a trademark the trademark holder may utilize the symbol ® to reflect the formal registration.
+Before formal registration, the trademark should be designated "TM" (for "trademark") or "SM" (for "service mark"), with no suggestion that it has been formally registered.

 A trademark may be regarded as infringed if the trademark holder establishes that the mark of another person or entity:

 The mark of the infringing person or entity creates a likelihood of confusion in the mind of a purchaser, as a result of the use of the identical or similar mark in connection with its goods or services;